International Organization for Migration

 Cooperation between Belarus and the IOM is coordinated by the Ministry of Internal Affairs.

-As part of technical assistance projects in human trafficking, the IOM provides reintegration assistance to human trafficking victims, medical, psychological and financial help, pays for legal services and special training courses.
+The IOM provides reintegration assistance to human trafficking victims, medical, psychological and financial help, pays for legal services and special training courses.

 With the financial assistance of the IOM, in 2007 an International Educational Centre (IEC) for migration training, advanced courses and retraining of migration specialists was established in Belarus (Minsk).
 Along with attracting overseas specialists, this Centre provides training courses for representatives of national and foreign law enforcement agencies.
-In 2009, with the assistance of the IOM and IEC, training courses to combat human trafficking were organized and conducted for Commonwealth of Independent States experts and the United Arab Emirates (UAE) law enforcement agencies.

 The IOM successively supports Belarus efforts in promoting the human trafficking agenda in the UN, as well as within the scope of the Global Human Trafficking Plan.
 The IOM acts as a principal co-organizer of major conferences on human trafficking and illegal migration held in Minsk.